pretix/pretix-docs/docs/guides/meta/adding-a-guide.md

 If you are describing the setup of a feature and then its applications, separate the "How to" section into "General usage" and "Applications".
 For an example of this article structure, see [Vouchers](../vouchers.md).

-### Writing the guide
+If your article covers a more straightforward topic, then you do not need to separate the "How to" section.
+For an example of this more basic article structure, see [Teams](../teams.md).

+You can freely add third-level and fourth-level headings under "How to", "General usage", "Applications" and "Advanced usage".
+The same is true for "Troubleshooting".
+Use sentence-style capitalization for all headings.
+Do **not** add third-level and fourth-level headings to the other sections.

 Research the subject that you want to cover and write your guide.
-For guidance on how to collect and record the relevant information, refer to the article on [best practices](index.md).
 For instructions on how to format your text, see [formatting](formatting.md).
-For information on terminology, orthography, and punctuation, see [language](language.md).
+For information on writing style, terminology, orthography, and punctuation, see [language](language.md).

 ### Creating a pull request for review